frankiefab100/Blockchain-Development-Resources/README.md

 Ethereum Blockchain Developer Guide - Thomas Wiesner

 Hands on Smart Contract Development with Solidity and Ethereum: From fundamentals to deployment - Randall Kanna & Dave Hoover

+The Spatial Web: How Web 3.0 Will Connect Humans, Machines, and AI to Transform the World - Gabriel Rene

+The Blockchain Developer:  A practical guide  - Elad Elrom

 <div align="right">
     <b><a href="#table-of-contents">â†¥ Back To Top</a></b>